n-avanthi/Student-Information-System/README.md

 ## To deploy a contract on the network

-1. Change the directory to Solidity
+1. Navigate to Backend directory
     ``` bash
     cd solidity
     ```